-We are not proposing the replacement of the existing eye-sore - currently the old station site looks like a dumping ground and regularly attracts metal thieves who turn up in vans to remove metal items stored on site - with a station that looks out of place with our beautiful village.
+We are not proposing the replacement of the existing eye-sore - currently the old station site looks like an industrial storage site - with a station that looks out of place with our beautiful village.
 Our archive & photo gallery for the original station (link) shows what an important part the station has played in village life in the past and we wish to see a modern re-creation of this community asset.

-In addition to our wish to be actively consulted on the design of a new station, our early thoughts are that it would be beneficial to our community well-being to set up a "Friends of Saltford Station" group that can develop pride in our new station by
+In addition to our wish to be actively consulted on the design of a new station, our early thoughts are that it would be beneficial to our community well-being if a "Friends of Saltford Station" group was set up as a formal or informal support group that can help develop pride in our new station by

-Members of SEG's Campaign Group have had an informal meeting (January 2012) with the Severnside Community Rail Partnership (link to their website) which works with local communities to deliver:
+Members of SEG's Campaign Group held an informal meeting (January 2012) with the Severnside Community Rail Partnership (website link) which works with local communities to deliver:

-Once our station is built, the Severnside Community Rail Partnership will actively support a Friends of Saltford Station Group.
+Once our station is built, the Severnside Community Rail Partnership has said it will actively support a Friends of Saltford Station Group.

 Image copyright information.
-This digital image of the 1948 Nationalisation era Saltford station sign was created by and belongs to Saltford Environment Group.
+There were six original 1948 Nationalisation era Saltford station signs or 'Totems' at the station site.
+This digital image of the Saltford station totem was created by and belongs to Saltford Environment Group.
 It should not be copied or used without the prior-permission of SEG's Station Campaign.
 If you wish to use it please send details of your proposed use with your request (our contact email address is on the home page).